Krabi Scuba Diving Guide

 Koh Yawasam, which is actually 2 small neighbouring islets, is blessed with large areas of shallow coral and flat areas of sand, but boasting deeper water with coral and sandy patches a short swim away, Yawasam could have been built with dive instruction in mind!
-The marine life here is as varied and numerous as any Krabi dive site, including nudibranchs, angelfish and bamboo sharks.
+The marine life here is as varied and numerous as any other Krabi dive site, including nudibranchs, angelfish and bamboo sharks.
 Koh Yawasam also is the easiest place to observe the red saddleback anemonefish, which is rare compared to the other anemonefishes found in our area.

-Scuba diving in Krabi runs all year round, but the best diving conditions exist from November to April.
+Scuba diving in Krabi runs all year round, but the best conditions exist from November to April.
 Late May to October brings monsoon winds and surface swells, reducing visibility at the dive sites in Ao Nang by about 20%, but it is pretty rare that trips are cancelled due to bad weather.

-Sea temperatures around Krabi remain reasonably constant from a high of 30°C in the dry season to a low of around 27°C in rainy season.
-The leopard shark is one of the signature creatures in the Krabi region and can be spotted throughout the year.
+Sea temperatures in the area remain reasonably constant from a high of 30°C in the dry season to a low of around 27°C in rainy season.
+The leopard shark is one of the signature creatures for fun divers in the Krabi region and can be spotted throughout the year.